percona/pmm/docs/how-to/troubleshoot.md

 Before you can use a notification channel you must provide your connection details.

-1. Go to PMM --> PMM Settings--> Communication
+1. Go to *PMM* → *PMM Settings* → *Communication*.
-2. Define your SMTP server or Slack incoming webhook URL
+2. Define your SMTP server or Slack incoming webhook URL.

 For PagerDuty you can configure in the notification channel tab of Integrated Alerting by supplying your server/routing key.